 When running Access Presence and the ViewDS server on the same host, no further configuration is required to access the demonstration directory.
-However, instructions to configure IIS are provided in this subsection as a reference when configuring for another directory.
+However, instructions to configure IIS are provided here for reference.

 Overview

 To run Access Presence on a different host to the one running the DSA, see Configuring on a remote host.